JKRPP/Mittelmass/README.md

 A judging app for OPD (Offene Parlamentarische Debatte) rounds: share links, per-judge scoresheets, and a chair view that surfaces disagreement between judges.
+A timer for all types of speeches is shared between all judges.
 FastAPI + SQLite on the server, one static HTML/JS/CSS client.

 ## User perspective